pdnt/fastapi-app/README.md

 ### Vote
 Enables users to add or remove votes on posts.
 Users can vote on their posts and are restricted from adding multiple votes to the same post or removing votes they haven't cast.

+### To do
+1. Add step-by-step instructions to deploy the application to Heroku.

 ## Acknowledgements

-This project is the culmination of a comprehensive 19-hour [Python API development course](https://www.freecodecamp.org/news/creating-apis-with-python-free-19-hour-course/) offered by freeCodeCamp.
+This project is based on a comprehensive 19-hour [Python API development course](https://www.freecodecamp.org/news/creating-apis-with-python-free-19-hour-course/) offered by freeCodeCamp.